 But perhaps the worst was paleontologist Richard Owen.
 Owen had a long‑standing rivalry with fellow dinosaur expert Gideon Mantell.
 When Mantell took his own life in 1852, Owen somehow got hold of his spine.
 He had it pickled and displayed it at the Royal College of Surgeons in London.

-3 Galileo Galilei, Dared to Disagree with the Church
+3 Galileo Galilei, Dared To Disagree With The Church

 Galileo Galilei is an eminent figure in scientific history.
 Although he started out studying medicine, he soon changed fields and became an expert in maths and physics.
 Throughout his life, he looked into the speed of falling objects, mechanics, and pendulums.

 But, apart from his iconic mention in Queen’s ‘Bohemian Rhapsody’, Galilei is probably best remembered for his contribution to astronomy.
-In 1609, he created a telescope and began to study the Solar System.
+In 1609, he created a telescope and began studying the Solar System.
 The Italian professor was one of the first people to suggest that the Earth orbited around the Sun.

-2 Cultural Imperialism, the Canceling of Entire Cultures
+2 Cultural Imperialism, The Canceling Of Entire Cultures

 Most of the time, when people talk about cancel culture, they are referring to something that might have an impact on one person or a handful of people.
 But, as several historians have pointed out, there are numerous examples of entire cultures being canceled.